aaronsaray/aaronsaray.com/_posts/2013-07-23-mysql-explain-rows-column-really-is-an-estimate.markdown

             Extra: Using where
     3 rows in set (0.00 sec)

 hahah!
 3 rows in city is what it estimates...

-Interstingly enough, however, if you add an index...
+Interestingly enough, however, if you add an index...

     ALTER TABLE `city` ADD INDEX `name_idx` (`name` ASC);

 It is reflected accurately now.

     *************************** 1. row ***************************
                id: 1